 We all love free software.
 That’s the beauty of the Internet.
 I personally use a host of freebies every day, but I’ve also upgraded some of my accounts and pay a small monthly fee in order to access more convenient features.

 I’m going to say right now that free route planning software with unlimited stops is really hard to find.
 Most free software doesn’t allow you to route with unlimited stops.
 Period.
+Having said this, there are a number of free route planning options that can be finessed to work for your business’s specific needs.

 If you’re planning routes with 10 stops or less, you can probably get away with using Google Maps to plan your deliveries.
-Google Maps is free - hooray! - but while it can plan your delivery route, it won’t necessarily optimize it.
+Google Maps is free—hooray!
+But while it can plan your delivery route, it won’t necessarily optimize it.

 That’s because Google Maps is the best solution for finding the shortest path between two stops, but it’s not particularly handy for finding the best (ie. optimized) path for a route with multiple addresses.